contentful/rich-text-renderer-java/html/README.md

-Rendering Structured Text Into HTML
+Rendering Rich Text Into HTML
 ===================================

-For retrieving an html output from a given structured text field from contentful, currently a snapshot release from Contentful is needed, and a version of the rendering SDK.
+For retrieving an html output from a given rich text field from contentful, currently a snapshot release from Contentful is needed, and a version of the rendering SDK.

 Adding dependencies